 Buying Guide for the Best Monitors

-Panel TypePanel type affects the monitor's color accuracy, viewing angles, and response time.
-The main types are TN (Twisted Nematic), IPS (In-Plane Switching), and VA (Vertical Alignment).
-TN panels are cheaper and have fast response times, making them good for gaming, but they have poorer color accuracy and viewing angles.
-IPS panels offer better color accuracy and wider viewing angles, ideal for graphic design and general use.
-VA panels have good contrast ratios and are suitable for watching movies.
-Choose based on your primary use: TN for gaming, IPS for color work, and VA for media consumption.
+Panel TypePanel type refers to how the screen is built and affects color quality, viewing angles, and response time.
+The main types are TN, IPS, and VA.
+TN panels are fast and affordable, good for gaming where speed matters, but they have weaker colors and viewing angles.
+IPS panels deliver better color and wider viewing angles, making them ideal for design or general use.
+VA panels have strong contrast and deep blacks, so they’re great for movies.
+Pick the type that matches what you’ll be doing most.

 FAQ